MikeGawi/ePiframe/README.md

 * Add web interface based on [Flask](https://flask.palletsprojects.com/en/1.1.x/)
 * Configuration, service and frame control from the web interface
 * Ability to send photo directly to frame from the web interface
-* View of current photo - displayed and original one
+* View from web interface of current photo - displayed and original one
 * Easier token generation from the web interface (is this even possible?)
 * Weather and temperature displayed on the photo (isn't this too much for me?)
 * Frame lasers, robot arms and making lunch functionality...